Rare disease

 To commemorate RDD, JCR encourages employees to wear official RDD badges and raises funds in-house in February every year.

-Moreover, Japanese professional golfer Masahiro Kawamura and Japanese professional tennis player Masamichi Imamura have continued awareness-raising activities worldwide by placing the logo on clothing, caps, bags, etc., and by distributing postcards and pin badges during domestic and international tours.
-JCR signed a sponsor agreement with Mr. Kawamura in October 2019 and with Mr. Imamura in April 2021.
+Moreover, Japanese professional golfer Masahiro Kawamura, Japanese professional tennis player Masamichi Imamura, and Japanese professional tennis player Shinji Hazawa have been appointed as RDD Japan ambassadors by RDD Japan secretariat office and they have continued awareness-raising activities worldwide by placing the RDD official logo mark on their clothing, caps, bags, etc., and by distributing postcards and pin badges during domestic and international tours.
+JCR signed a sponsor agreement with Mr. Kawamura in October 2019, Mr. Imamura in April 2021 and Mr. Hazawa in April 2022.

 Message